-Everything to be believed, is an image of the truth (W. Blake)
+Everything possible to be believed is an image of truth (William Blake)

-As part of Kinaesthesia, in partnership with Middlesex University, Philippe Blanchard leads a five-day research space that combines somatic practices with questions about spectatorship.
-Using the camera and projector as mediating tools this research raises questions about the view that one places on others, and subtly questions viewers’ right and obligations to act and to react.
+As part of Kinesthesia Festival in partnership with Middlesex University, internationally-renowned Philippe Blanchard leads a research space combing somatic practices with questions about spectatorship.
+Using the camera and projector as mediating tools, this research raises questions about the view that one places on others and subtly questions viewers’ rights and obligations to act and react.

-Open to people of broad movement experience interested in research and spectatorship.
+This Research Lab is intended for people with broad movement experience who are interested in research and spectatorship.